emcall/EBMInstallGuide/installation.md

 ```

-### e) Download/Install Qt.
+### f) Download/Install Qt.

 Download [Open Source Qt](https://www.qt.io/download), using the Online Installer.
 When asked what to install, choose *MacOS and Sources*.
-Install under `Users/ebm/Qt`.
+Install under `Users/ebm/Qt` .

-You may get an error "XCode is not installed" even though you have installed XCode.
+You may get the error "XCode is not installed" even though you have installed XCode.
 This is a bug on Apple's end and can be safely ignored.

-### f) Install Homebrew
+### g) Install Homebrew
-Homebrew is a tool which makes package installation easier.
+Homebrew is a tool that makes package installation easier.
 It will be used later in the setup process.
 Run:
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-### g) Install printer drivers
+### h) Install printer drivers
 Install the required drivers for the cover and block printers.
 Plugging the machines in should automatically install them.
->**Warning**: This step *must* be performed before running the PAC Communicator.

 ## 2. Configure MySQL Database

 ### a) Add MySQL to PATH
-Add MySQL as an environment variable to the `PATH`.
-This can be done with the following command:
+MySQL must be added an environment variable to the `PATH`.
+To add MySQL to `PATH`, run:
 ```
 echo 'export PATH="/usr/local/mysql/bin:$PATH"' >> ~/.bash_profile
 ```